elastest/elastest-toolbox/kubernetes/README.md

       value: "true"
     ```
 ## Minikube
+It is possible that when you start with this mini tutorial, you don't have Minikube and the necessary tools installed.
+To know how to do this, please follow the steps in described in the official [site](https://kubernetes.io/es/docs/tasks/tools/install-minikube/)
 ### Minikube in Ubuntu host (without a VM)
 Run Minikube with this command in your local:
 ```